aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

  - `/tea`     : to "buy" Miguel a cup of Tea
  - `/cappuccino` : to buy a cup of Cappuccino
  - `/decaf`      : to buy a cup of decaf. coffee
+ - `/accept`       : to accept an offer made by anther person
  - `/status`     : to view the current status of the Philips Senseo Coffee Machine

 Try it out is free and is #FUN.
 No money is asked!
 Great for a meeting or a conversation online.
 No excuses not to have a cup of coffee with colleagues while working remotely.